kayteedee/ticket-lifecycle/README.md

 ***
- We are also going to assign
+ We are also going to transfer the ticket to the system administrators department and then assign it to an agent which in this case will be ourself "aka" Jane Doe.

 - Click: `Department`